Kryuski/pas2js-for-delphi/README.md

 The original Pas2js was downloaded from SVN on **January 21, 2019**.
 I.e. Pas2js for Delphi is inherited from this edition of Pas2js for FPC.

 ## Most important changes
-In my edition there are no any modifications, except those that are necessary for compiling a transpiler in Delphi for Windows.
+In my edition there are no any modifications, except those that are necessary for compiling in Delphi for Windows.
 * Used Unicode UTF-16 instead of UTF-8 (and ANSI) strings in the transpiler code.
 * Used generic collections (TDictionary<string, XXX>) instead of TFPHashObjectList.